salto-io/salto/docs/salto_configuration.md

 Each configuration file holds information that is relevant to the specific adapter

-## Global salto configuration
+## Global Salto configuration

 Located in `~/.salto/salto.config/config.nacl`

-This configuration holds information that is used to configure the behavior of the salto CLI
+This configuration holds information that is used to configure the behavior of the Salto CLI
 ```hcl
 AppConfig:
       installationID: string